jhardin22/text_adventure/narrative/blue_room.md

 # Blue Room Story

+## Entry (start)

 As you step through, you find yourself in a comfortably lit hallway.
 A blue carpet runs down the hall and around the corner.
 The air in the hall is warm, and there is a a faint smell of another person in the air.
 The feeling of excitement falls as you walk down the hall, but something about the smell keeps the feeling from leaving you completely.
 You reach the end of the hall and find an open doorway with a sign that reads 'Blue Room'.

-## Entry (start)

 A man sits at a desk in the room, writing in a book.
 He looks up as you enter and smiles.
 Hope and excitement inexplicably swell again.

 > "Wow, I've been here for ages.
 It's good to see you.
 I've been alone for a long time.
 Would you like to sit with me?"

 **Choices:**

-- [SIT] -> sit_branch
+- [SIT] -> sit
-- [TALK] -> talk_branch
+- [TALK] -> talk
-- [LEAVE] -> leave_branch
+- [LEAVE] -> leave

 ## Sit Together (sit)